-EN 381, 382 DIRECTED RESEARCH (3)
+EN 381/382 DIRECTED RESEARCH (3, 3)

 Directed research on a topic not covered in organized classes.
 May be repeated, but the total number of credit hours in directed research may not exceed ten percent (10%) of the total number of credit hours required for graduation.
-Requires permission of Department Chair, academic advisor, and supervising professor.
+Requires permission of Department Chair, Student Success Coach, and supervising professor.
 Fee required.